Profile Picture

 To evade regulatory oversight and avoid being flagged for fraud, Apex created an intricate network of shell companies and straw owners.
 This allowed them to set up multiple merchant accounts, effectively laundering their credit card transactions.
 The tactic, known as “credit card laundering,” helped the company bypass monitoring programs designed to detect suspicious activity.

 And they didn’t stop there.
-Apex also employed techniques like “load balancing” (spreading fraudulent transactions across multiple accounts) and “microtransactions” (small, low-value sales to avoid detection) to keep their scam below the radar.
+Apex capital group llc also employed techniques like “load balancing” (spreading fraudulent transactions across multiple accounts) and “microtransactions” (small, low-value sales to avoid detection) to keep their scam below the radar.
 It was a well-oiled machine of deception, designed to fool banks, regulators, and payment processors alike.

 Regulatory Reckoning: When the FTC Brought the Hammer Down